-New Relic lets you set up automated user provisioning (AUM), which allows you to import, update, and deactivate your New Relic users from your identity provider.
-Once this automated provisioning is complete, your users can log in to New Relic via their identity provider.
+New Relic lets you set up automated user management (AUM), which allows you to import, update, and deactivate your New Relic users from an identity provider, like Azure AD, Okta, or OneLogin.

 - User model-related requirements:

 - This feature requires you to be on our New Relic One user model and creates users on that model.
 If you're on our original user model (or otherwise can't implement this feature), talk to your New Relic account representative.

 - Configuration requires that a user have the Authentication domain manager and the Organization manager role (users in the default group Admin have these).

 - There are three identity providers that have a New Relic app: Azure AD, Okta, and OneLogin.
 For other identity providers, you can use our SCIM API.

 - Before enabling this, it helps to first set up user groups in your identity provider service and think about which New Relic roles and accounts those groups will have access to.

 For an explanation of how your identity provider groups map over to New Relic groups, see Group and role mapping.

 To use automated user management to import users from your identity provider: